Donnell Mill Restoration Project

 Volunteer crews work year-round at the Maine Forest and Logging Museum, renovating aging buildings and restoring artifacts.
 The list of projects is long, but the Donnell Clapboard Mill project is finally at the top of the ‘big projects’ list.

-We need your support to get this unique sawmill up and running!
 Bill Donnell operated his clapboard mill in Sedgewick, Maine for many years.
-He was a familiar sight at the Blue Hill Fair for many years, talking about clapboards and having a pipe.
+He was a familiar sight at the Blue Hill Fair, talking about clapboards and having a pipe.
 His pipe was a part of him!
-When he passed away, his sister donated the mill to the museum, where it has been under a tarp for about 10 years.
+When he passed away, his sister donated the mill to the Museum, where it sat under a tarp for about 10 years.
 It is ready to have a building around it!

 Clapboards were made by hand prior to 1800 with a process called riving.
 The 4’ long clapboards could last for centuries due to the way the grain of the wood lay.
 The age of mechanization came with two competing ideas.
 Some early saws were developed that made flat-grain, or resawn, boards into the tapered clapboards, but the grain was wavy.
 Modern clapboards are still made that way, but they have a much shorter life span than riven clapboards.